deepomicslab/CoMBCR/README.md

 >> |**encoderprofile_in_dim**| Default is 5000.
 Adjust this parameter if the number of input genes differs from 5000.|
 >> |**separatebatch**|The default is False.
 If set to True, BCRs from different samples will be treated as distinct BCRs.
 Ensure that your BCR input file contains a "sample" column if you choose to enable this option. |

-## Acknowledgements
-The code was based in part on the source code of [UniTCR](https://github.com/bm2-lab/UniTCR/tree/main).
 ## Questions
-If you encounter issues installing or using CoMBCR, please feel free to open a issue or contact me via [email](yipingzou2-c@my.cityu.edu.hk).
+If you encounter issues installing or using CoMBCR, please feel free to open an issue.